WhiteMuush/FeedYourSpider/README.md

 ## Notes & Safety
 - Use only on systems and networks where you have explicit authorization.
 - Some operations require elevated privileges (sudo) or may trigger security alerts.
-- The script is intended as a convenience wrapper — review commands before running, especially with custom args.
+- The script is intended as a convenience wrapper, review commands before running, especially with custom args.

 ## Contributing
 PRs and issues are welcome.
 Keep changes minimal and shell-lint friendly.
 Prefer POSIX/Bash-compatible constructs.